ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class GeometryGroup extends Geometry
 ```

 Describes a set of geometries that are consolidated into a group.
-To define how the resulting geometry is filled, use the `fillRule` parameter
+To define how the resulting geometry is filled, use the `fillRule` parameter.

 **children [`Geometry[]`](#geometry)**